kubescape/regolibrary-playground/README.md

 - [ ] Investigate why somethims the eval button is not working
 - [ ] Use custom monaco editor component and then:
     - [ ] Support yaml k8s json schema
+    - [ ] Move default language to yaml
     - [ ] Enable ctrl-z by using the same monaco model for both editors (diff and regular)
     - [ ] Add instance scan on change and mark the errors in the editor
 - [ ] Move the markdown generators for controls and frameworks to the regolibrary-utils